onfido/onfido-ios-sdk/README.md

 The `Error` object returned, as part of `OnfidoResponse.error(Error)`, is of type `OnfidoFlowError`.
 It's an enum with multiple cases depending on the error type.

-Note: Not all cases part of `OnfidoFlowError` will be passed to `OnfidoResponse.error`, there is one case that error will be returned as an exception, see [Run Exceptions](#run-exceptions) and [Configuration errors](#configuration-errors).

 ```swift
 switch response {
   case let OnfidoResponse.error(error):